Queensland Adjudication - overly complex and suffering a painful death

 Adjudicate Today does not nominate adjudicators in Queensland.
 Government nominates adjudicators, including for matters where they are respondent.
 Free comprehensive information on the operation of the Act, as is available in other States, is not available in Queensland.
 We suggest you seek paid advice from a law firm specialising in construction law or a reputable preparer.

 Adjudicate Today continues to trade in Queensland but in a vastly different role.
 We act as agents for adjudicators and are the conduit of information between parties and the adjudicator nominated by government to decide the dispute.

-Because of the operation of the amendments, the advice, flowcharts and forms previously provided at this site have been removed.
-We hope that future changes will be made to BCIPA which will permit Adjudicate Today to restore the information which was previously available.
-The phone number for the Queensland Adjudication Registrar is 13 93 33 (Australia Wide).
-The website is www.qbcc.qld.gov.au.
+Because of the operation of the BIF Act the information, flowcharts and forms previously provided at this site have been removed.
+We hope that future changes will be made to simplify Queensland security of payment legislation and bring it into step with the rest of Australia.
+Such amendments would permit Adjudicate Today to restore the information that was previously available.

 In the meantime, our role in other States and Territory remains unaffected and staff are available to provide assistance in relation to proceeding under those Acts.